Dnefedkin/docs/content/probe/index.md

 options`](http://github.com/google/cloudprober/tree/master/probes/http/config.proto)

 HTTP probe is be used to send HTTP(s) requests to a target and verify that a reponse is received.
-Probe results are reported as number of requests sent, responses received, overall round-trip time and a map of response code counts.
-Requests are marked as failed (not counted towards received) if there is a timeout.
+Apart from core probe mertrics (total, success and latency), HTTP probes also export a map of response code counts.
+Requests are marked as failed if there is a timeout.

 ### UDP

 [`Code`](http://github.com/google/cloudprober/tree/master/probes/udp) | [`Config
 options`](http://github.com/google/cloudprober/tree/master/probes/udp/config.proto)

-UDP probe type sends a UDP packet to the configured targets.
-UDP probe (and all other probes that use ports) provides more coverage for the network elements on the data path as most forwarders use 5-tuple hashing and usign a new source port for each probe ensures that we hit different network element each time.
+UDP probe sends a UDP packet to the configured targets.
+UDP probe (and all other probes that use ports) provides more coverage for the network elements on the data path as most packet forwarding elements use 5-tuple hashing and using a new source port for each probe ensures that we hit different network element each time.

 ### DNS